PDM4AR/exercises/docs/07-optimization.md

 ---

-You have to implement the optimization inside the function `solve_optimization` in [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py).
-The input you receive is a `ProblemVoyage` structure, and you have to output back a `SolutionVoyage` structure.
-Through the `ProblemVoyage` input you have access to the different active constraints and the specific cost your voyage plan must satisfy and optimize.
+Your task is to implement the function `solve_optimization` in [src/pdm4ar/exercises/ex07/ex07.py](../src/pdm4ar/exercises/ex07/ex07.py).
+As input, you receive a `ProblemVoyage`, and you need to return a `SolutionVoyage`.
+Through the `ProblemVoyage` structure you have access to the different active constraints and the specific cost that your voyage plan must optimize.

 ```python
 def solve_optimization(problem: ProblemVoyage) -> SolutionVoyage: